 Hock Joint - Moderately low, rather well angulated but not excessively.

 Metatarsus [Rear Pastern] - Rather short, strong and vertical.

 FEET: Well arched, oval rather than round, covered with dense hair.
-The pads are elastic with the sides covered with dense hair.
-Rear dewclaws are not desirable.
+The pads are elastic.
+Dense hair between the pads.

 TAIL: Set rather high, medium in length, covered with profuse and long hair.
 The tip of the tail may have a J-formed hook.
-In movement the tail is curved over the back or side; at rest it may hang down.
+When moving, the tail is curved over the back or side; at rest it may hang down.

 GAIT/MOVEMENT: Effortless.
 Changes easily from trot to gallop, which is the most natural style of movement.
 The legs move parallel.
 Agile and fast when working.

 Hair- Profuse, the males especially have an abundant mane.
-The outer coat is long, straight and harsh.
+The outer coat is long and harsh.
 On the head and on the front of the legs, the coat is shorter.
 There must be a soft and dense undercoat.

 COLOUR: All colours are permitted.
 The basic colour must be dominant.
 Colours other than the basic colour can occur on head, neck, chest, underside of the body, on legs and tail. (*See our page on Colours)